rajalah71/anon/README.md

 ## Usage

-The package contains (4 at the moment) functions to anonymize your data, as well as helper functions to modify different columns in different ways.
+The package contains 4 functions to anonymize your data, as well as helper functions to modify different columns in different ways.

 ## Methods